Average Burial Insurance Costs By Age

 Since burial insurance is a type of life insurance, your age heavily influences the price.
 The older you are, the more your life insurance coverage will cost.
 Most companies will have set life insurance rates for each specific age.
 For example, they will have a unique price for age 51, age 52, then age 53, and so forth.

 However, some companies (not many) set the pricing according to age brackets, charging the same premium for anyone within a specific age range.
 For example, they will designate one price for anyone aged 50-55 or 75-80.
 It’s not common, but it does happen.
-AARP funeral insurance is one such policy priced using a bracket system.
+AARP funeral insurance is one such policy that is priced using a bracket system.

 Learn more about life insurance for seniors of various ages: